Learn things that don't change

 31. How to Win Friends & Influence People by Dale Carnegie

-This classic self-help book provides timeless principles for building strong relationships and getting what you want out of life.
-It emphasizes the importance of being a good listener, showing genuine interest in others, and encouraging them to talk about themselves.
+This classic self-help book offers timeless principles for cultivating strong relationships and achieving your goals in life.
+It emphasizes the importance of being a good listener, showing genuine interest in others, and encouraging them to share their thoughts and experiences.
 The book also offers tips for praising others sincerely, avoiding arguments, and influencing people without causing resentment.
-It is one of the best books I read and has influenced me and my relationships.
+It is one of the best books I've read and has had a profound influence on me and my relationships.

 32. Deep Work by Cal Newport

-Cal Newport's "Deep Work" argues that the ability to focus intensely on cognitively demanding tasks without distraction is becoming increasingly valuable in our information overload world.
+Cal Newport's "Deep Work" argues that the ability to focus intensely on cognitively demanding tasks without distraction is becoming increasingly valuable in our information-overload world.
 The book highlights the benefits of deep work, like improved learning and performance, and offers concrete strategies to improve this skill.
-The author proposes different deep work scheduling philosophies, from separating focused work from shallow tasks to integrating them in regular cycles.
+The author proposes various deep work scheduling philosophies, ranging from separating focused work from shallow tasks to integrating them into regular cycles.
 It is one of the most essential books for software engineers.

 33. The 7 Habits of Highly Effective People by Stephen R. Covey